Velocity Merchant Services Logo

 Buy Now Pay Later for Small Business: Should You Offer BNPL in 2026?

-Buy now pay later for small businesses banner
+buy now pay later banner

 Over the past several years, buy now pay later has shifted from a novelty to a standard option across both ecommerce and in-store checkout systems.
 Major retailers, online brands, and service providers use it to help customers manage larger purchases, and today’s consumers expect small businesses to offer similar flexibility.
+BNPL adoption and market share are growing globally, but usage patterns and regulatory oversight vary significantly in other countries, reflecting the evolving landscape of digital payments.

 The real question is no longer what buy now pay later is—it’s whether it fits your business model in 2025.
+While BNPL is becoming a dominant payment method in some retail sectors, it still competes with other payment options and is subject to increasing regulatory oversight worldwide.

 This guide provides a straightforward, fact-driven overview.
 Instead of hype, you’ll find clear considerations: benefits, drawbacks, operational details, and when offering buy now pay later actually makes sense.